 |

-To meet the work test requirement, you must have been gainfully employed for at least 40 hours within a 30-consecutive day period in the financial year before you make the contribution.
-Typically, this work should have been completed before making the contribution.
+To meet this requirement, you must have been gainfully employed for at least 40 hours within a 30-day period during the financial year before making your contribution.
+This work should generally be completed before you contribute.

-Your employer’s mandated contributions, such as super guarantee contributions, can be made regardless of age.
+Your employer’s compulsory super contributions – like the Super Guarantee – can still be made regardless of your age.

 Excess concessional contributions